lovinduw/EnergySysAlternatives/README.md

    \
   myenv/Scripts/activate

-3. Install fine library with from GitHub with all the dependencies\
+3. Install fine library from GitHub with all the dependencies\
    \
   pip install git+https://github.com/lovinduw/mga_in_fine.git#egg=fine